 Removing a Fireplace Mantel and Tile Surround

-Recently I had the opportunity to assist in the removal of an early 20th-century mantelpiece from a vacant farmhouse which was unfortunately no longer valued by its owners.
+Recently I had the opportunity to assist in the removal of an early 20th-century mantelpiece from a vacant farmhouse awaiting demolition.
 The mantelpiece and other woodwork and windows are to be installed in a new house currently under construction on the same farm.

 It was a surprisingly simple process, though not all mantels of the period were installed in the same manner.
 Removing the tile was a bit trickier, and unfortunately involved some losses due to the fragility of the tile.
 Several pieces were already cracked as is typical of old fireplaces.